downtocode/glauss/DOCS/physengine.rst

 CONTROLS
 ========

-The graphical output of the program can be controlled using the following list.
+The following list of controls has power when the program is run in graphical mode.

 *Keyboard Control*
 ------------------